Lelekhoa1812/Water-Meter-Scanner/README.md

 This project is an advanced OCR (Optical Character Recognition) application designed to extract water meter values from images.
 It combines the power of YOLOv5 for field detection and VietOCR for character recognition, with a Next.js front end and a Flask back end.

 ## 1. Features
+- Preprocessing image with gray scaling and CLAHE techniques.
-- Detects specific fields in water meter images using YOLOv5 (`yolov11l.pt` model).
+- Detects specific fields in water meter images using YOLOv5 (`yolov11xu.pt` model) and YOLOv11 (`yolov11l.pt` model).
 - Extracts and recognizes text from each detected field using VietOCR (`vgg_transformer.pth` model).
 - Handles missing values gracefully, logging debug messages for any undetected fields.
 - Simple front-end interface for file input and visualization of extracted results.